I was standing on Waikiki Beach enjoying my coffee and watching the waves roll in.

 The lessons I learned from my surfing experience can be applied to a lot more than surfing.
 These simple steps create a clear path to success.

-1. Before you dive in, spend time preparing.
 Surf school starts in the sand.
 Like any great coach, Matt kept his lessons simple and straightforward.
 Before we ever got in the water, he taught us four simple steps to remember.
 We drilled through our steps until we had them down.
 If I hadn’t learned these basic principles up front, my odds of success would have plummeted.
 Preparation is always the first step.
 Then, it was time to hit the ocean.

-2. Stay focused.
 We followed Matt into the surf and paddled out.
 After passing the break, we talked through our approach to catching the right wave.
 There are always choices to navigate and changing circumstances to consider.
 The key is being able to adapt when it’s necessary.
 I was in position and could hear Matt over my shoulder: “Paddle…Paddle…STAND!”
 I was surfing and felt a surge of adrenaline.
 And then, I forgot everything I had just learned.
 Down I went!
 Matt reminded me that the key is to focus forward.
 Pick a target in the distance and lock your focus and energy while moving toward that target.
 It works!

 After my initial lesson, I spent a couple more days surfing.
 They weren’t perfect, but I made a little progress each time.
 I know that it won’t be my last surfing lesson.
 That experience has inspired me to carve out even more time for creating and learning.
-2015 is the perfect time to keep expanding, evolving and getting better!
+NOW is always the perfect time to keep expanding, evolving and getting better!